MSLNZ/Quantity-Value/docs/examples.rst

 When using the package, the first task is to select a set of base quantities.

-For instance, the basis distance and duration (dimensions, LT) may be used for a straight-line kinematics problems.
+For instance, the base quantities distance and duration (dimensions, LT) may be used for a straight-line kinematics problems.
 Other kinds of quantity are then declared in terms of this basis.
 For example, speed is the time required to cover a distance.

 .. code-block:: python

     from QV import *

-    context = Context( ("Length","L"),("Time","T") )
+    quantity = Context( ("Length","L"),("Time","T") )
-    context.declare('Speed','V','Length/Time')
+    quantity.declare('Speed','V','Length/Time')

-Here, the object ``context`` maintains one-to-one relationships between the names, and short symbols, of kinds of quantities and the signatures associated with measurements of them.
-So, after the declaration of speed, ``context`` will not allow any other quantity with the same signature to be declared.
+Here, ``context`` maintains one-to-one relationships between the names, and short symbols, of kinds of quantities and the signatures associated with measurements of them.
+So, after the declaration of speed, ``context`` does not allow any other quantity to be declared with the same signature.

 Units are defined in relation to kinds of quantity.
 In this case, we might write

 .. code-block:: python

-    SI =  UnitRegister("SI",context)
+    SI =  UnitRegister("SI",quantity)

-    metre = SI.reference_unit('Length','metre','m')
+    metre = SI.unit( RatioScale(quantity.Length,'metre','m') )
-    second = SI.reference_unit('Time','second','s')
+    second = SI.unit( RatioScale(quantity.Time,'second','s') )
-    metre_per_second = SI.reference_unit( 'Speed','metre_per_second','m/s' )
+    metre_per_second = SI.unit( RatioScale(quantity.Speed,'metre_per_second','m/s') )

-Here, the ``SI`` object is a register of units, each associated with the measurement of a kind of quantity and hence to the signature of that quantity in the context.
-The ``reference_unit`` declaration creates a reference unit within the register; other units of the same kind of quantity can also be registered, but they must be related to the reference by a conversion factor (see below, where a related unit, L/(100 km), is created for fuel consumption.)
+Here, the ``SI`` object keeps a register of units, each associated with the measurement of a kind of quantity and hence to the signature of that quantity.
+The first ``unit`` declaration for a quantity creates a reference unit within the register; other units of the same kind of quantity can also be registered, but they must be related to the reference unit by a conversion factor (see below, where a related unit, L/(100 km), is created for fuel consumption.)

 Quantity values may be defined with the function ``qvalue()`` and used in calculations.
 For instance,